Interface SqlSettings

 sql.MyDatabase.driver.url

-For configurations where sql.MyDatabase.interface.type
+For configurations where sql.MyDatabase.interface.type is "driverManager",

 this property allows you to manually enter the URL we use to connect to the database.
 If